A finiteness result for $p$-adic families of Bianchi modular forms: Introduction

 The question amounts to understanding the support of the relevant Hecke algebra $\IT$ as a module over the ring of $p$-adic weights $\Lambda$.
-Over arbitrary number fields, Hida conjectured \cite[Conjecture 4.3]{MR1313784} that the support has codimension the number of pairs of complex embeddings $r_2$ of $F$, and Hida indeed proves that when $F$ is imaginary quadratic the support has pure codimension one \cite[Theorem 6.2]{MR1313784}.
-Up to connected components, $\Lambda\cong\IZ_p[[X,Y]]$ is a ring of formal power series and the points on $\Spec(\Lambda)$ that can give rise to classical automorphic forms constitute a discrete set which is Zariski-dense in the weight space.
+Over arbitrary number fields, Hida has conjectured \cite[Conjecture 4.3]{MR1313784} that the support has codimension the number of pairs of complex embeddings $r_2$ of $F$, and Hida indeed proves that when $F$ is imaginary quadratic the support has pure codimension one \cite[Theorem 6.2]{MR1313784}.
+Up to connected components, $\Lambda\cong\calO[[X,Y]]$ is a ring of formal power series over the valuation ring $\calO$ of a finite extension of $\IQ_p$ and the points on $\Spec(\Lambda)$ that can give rise to Hecke eigensystems of classical automorphic forms constitute a discrete set which is Zariski-dense in the weight space.
+Points giving rise to such eigensystems are called \emph{classical}.
 Explicitly, up to some normalization, the primes of $\Lambda$ in question are given by